 Is a $150 Bird Feeder Worth it?
-Reviewing the Squirrel-Proof Droll Yankee Flipper
+Reviewing the Unique Droll Yankee Flipper

-Squirrels returned to my bird feeders recently with a vengeance.
-I’m a huge proponent of using squirrel-proof bird feeders if you want to save money on bird seed and wanted to try something new to keep them at bay.
+Squirrels recently returned to my bird feeders with a vengeance.
+I’m a proponent of using squirrel-proof bird feeders if you want to save money on bird seed and wanted to try a new feeder to keep them at bay.
 Enter the Droll Yankee Flipper Squirrel-Proof Bird Feeder.
 I saw it listed at about $150 on Amazon (subject to change).
-I’ve never spent this much on a bird feeder before, but decided to splurge and write about my experience with it.
+I’ve never spent this much on a bird feeder before, but decided to splurge and write about my experience.

 The Droll Yankee Flipper is a unique squirrel-proof feeder.
-Most use a weight sensitive system to close their ports when a squirrel hangs from it, but this feeder starts spinning when squirrels hang from the bottom, leading to hilarious situations of squirrels clinging on for dear life while being spun around.
+Most use a weight-sensitive system to close their ports when a squirrel hangs from it, but this feeder starts spinning when they hang from the bottom, leading to hilarious situations of squirrels clinging on for dear life while being spun around.

 Disclaimer: Some links found on this page are Amazon affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

 I’ll jump into specifics below, but if you want to skip the rest of this post: I’d 100% recommend this feeder.
 Yes, it’s expensive.
-But, it’s a large, quality bird feeder that works at keeping squirrels away with a fun, unique design.
-It’s an ideal feeder for someone invested in the hobby with a squirrel problem.
+But, it’s a large, quality bird feeder that works at keeping squirrels away with a fun concept.
+It’s an ideal feeder for someone invested in the hobby with a squirrel problem…or someone who doesn’t want to even get started with local squirrels.

-Related Content: Five Highly Rated Squirrel Proof Bird Feeders for Sale Online
+Related Bird Feeding Content: Five Highly Rated Squirrel Proof Bird Feeders for Sale Online

 What I Like About the Droll Yankee Flipper Bird Feeder

-The Droll Yankee Flipper bird feeder and its parts out of the box.
+The Droll Yankee Flipper bird feeder and its parts out of the box laying out on a table.

 This is what the bird feeder and its parts looked like straight out of the box.
-The tube portion to the left is where the seed goes.
-The middle part is attached to the bottom after it’s charged up.
+The tube to the left is where the seed goes.
+The middle section is attached to the bottom after it’s charged up.
+The charger is on the right.

-First off, when this feeder arrived, I was struck by how big it was.
-This feeder isn’t messing around with its capacity, holding five pounds of bird seed.
-It has four total feeding ports at the bottom.
-The ring around the ports is large enough to accommodate songbirds of all sizes, like Northern Cardinals, Finches, and more.
+First, when this feeder arrived, I was struck by how big it is.
+This feeder isn’t messing around with capacity, holding five pounds of bird seed.
+It has four feeding ports at the bottom.
+The ring around the ports is large enough to accommodate songbirds of all sizes, like Northern Cardinals, Blue Jays, Finches, and more.

 Setup is a breeze.
 The bottom part of the feeder is charged using a port on the top.
 It was easy to charge and then slide into place beneath the tube.
 It comes with a metal loop on top for easy hanging.
 I’ve had several days of heavy rain since putting this feeder out and it holds up well against the elements.
 The seed is completely dry.
-The charge is supposed to last for weeks.
+The charge is supposed to last for weeks, but I haven’t had to charge it months later.
 There’s a lifetime warranty on the feeder body and a one-year warranty on the motor and battery charger.

 Here’s a link to purchase the feeder here.

 Most important, this feeder completely stopped squirrels.
-Most tried to get at the seed from the top of the feeder, but it’s so long (21 inches long) and well-made that they can’t hang from the top to get to the seed.
+Most tried to get at the seed from the top of the feeder, but it’s so long (21 inches) and well-made that they can’t hang from the top to get to the seed ports.
 Interestingly, I haven’t spotted a squirrel getting flung around on this feeder yet.
-They oddly seem too afraid to try that.
-I’ve only had this feeder for about a week, but it’s accomplished its goal through sheer-intimidation so far.
+They seem too afraid to try that.
+I’ve had this feeder for months now, but it’s accomplished its goal through sheer-intimidation.
 Time will tell if I’ll see a squirrel get flung.
 It’s possible they tried when I wasn’t looking and quickly learned their lesson.
+I can also verify that a local Chipmunk tried to hop on this feeder with no success.

 The weight sensitive ring is well-calibrated so birds don’t set it off.
 In my limited time of using it, here are birds I’ve seen enjoying the feeder: